CNB Financial (CCNE)

 AI Analysis | Feedback

 Mr. Peduzzi joined CNB Bank as President and Chief Operating Officer in August 2021 and assumed the role of President and Chief Executive Officer of CNB Bank in July 2022.
-He has over 34 years of experience in banking and financial services, having most recently served as Senior Executive Vice President and Chief Financial Officer of another Pennsylvania community bank.
-During his five-year tenure at his previous institution, the bank grew from less than $1 billion to over $3 billion in assets.
-He is also a licensed Certified Public Accountant (CPA).
+He possesses over 35 years of experience in banking and financial services, having previously served as Senior Executive Vice President and Chief Financial Officer of another Pennsylvania community bank.
+He is a Certified Public Accountant (CPA) licensed in Pennsylvania and is a member of both the American Institute of Certified Public Accountants (AICPA) and the Pennsylvania Institute of Certified Public Accountants (PICPA).

 AI Analysis | Feedback